certifaction/hinsign-cli/README.md

 ### 2.4.
 Audit log

-Every action triggers an entry in a HIN e-prescription audit log.
+Every action triggers an entry in a HIN E-Prescription audit log.
 It contains the following information:

 * Type of action (signature, revocation, dispensation, cancellation)
 * Action data